 - If the design team includes more than one architectural firm, any member of the team may submit the joint project.
-The combined size of the team firms may not exceed nine architectural professionals.
+The combined size of the team firms may not exceed ten (10) or fewer full-time or full-time equivalent employees.
 All members of the design team must be acknowledged in the entry, and a member of the non-submitting firm(s) must provide a release indicating that they are aware of the submission.

-Entries are to be projects within the following categories and designed or completed after January 1, 2012:
+Entries are to be projects within the following categories completed between March 1, 2016 and March 1, 2021:

 Commercial / Institutional

 About the Categories

 Residential: This category applies to all projects considered residential: single-family, multifamily, single occupancy, included.
 It also includes live workspaces.
 If the space is designed for habitation, it is considered residential.